 The little boat lurched violently in the swell off the coast of Marseille.
 I hugged my photographer’s bag tightly, sheltering it from the sea spray and managing to keep it, for the moment, safe above the rising water level inside the boat.
 “Don’t worry, its not leaking too fast, we should make it back to port in time“, shouted Carlo, just above the noise of the wind.
 I was out at sea with a Sunday Times Magazine journalist, my assistant Lou and physicist Carlo Rovelli.
-A best-selling author, Rovelli is a specialist in black holes and the proud owner of a pointu fishing boat, which apparently bears a small hole of its own.
+A best-selling author, Rovelli is a specialist in black holes and the proud owner of a slightly dilapidated pointu fishing boat.

 We had met Carlo that morning at his apartment in Cassis, a picturesque port 30 minutes from Marseille.
 A softly-spoken, modest man, Carlo’s short book, Seven Brief Lessons on Physics, has sold more than 1 million copies worldwide.
 The South of France home of this (as the journalist coined him) ‘rock star physicist’ is a delightful treasure trove.
 On an initial glance, I took in a ceiling-high antique radio cabinet (“sadly it no longer works“), a sling shot (“all houses should have a weapon“), beautiful Belle Epoque furniture spilling books, a Totem pole and Isaac Newton-era bronze dividers.

 Stepping out onto the terrace to admire Cap Canaille opposite (the highest sea cliff in France), I spotted a blackboard, covered in unintelligible chalk scribbles and equations.
 It transpires that Carlo is currently, in his free time, calculating the time it takes for a black hole to explode.